Norman Campus Office of the Vice President for Research Publication Support Program

-The Norman Campus has established a subvention funding program (for typesetting, printing, editing, translation, cover art, recording, mixing and distribution) that consists of an equal four-way split of costs among the Senior Vice President and Provost, Vice President for Research (VPR), the associated academic department, and the associated college.
+The Norman Campus has established a subvention funding program (for typesetting, printing, editing, translation, cover art, recording, mixing and distribution) that consists of an equal four-way split of costs among the Senior Vice President and Provost, the Vice President for Research (VPR), the associated academic department, and the associated college.
 This program is appropriate only when the publisher requires subvention funding and when the publication venue is of high stature/quality.
 The maximum funding provided is $6,000 (from all sources combined), and eligibility is limited to regular tenured or tenure track faculty of all ranks, as well as research faculty.
 Instructors, lecturers, adjunct faculty, visiting faculty, research personnel funded from external grants and contracts, and students are not eligible for this particular program.

 PROCEDURES FOR APPLYING FOR SUBVENTION FUNDING

 Faculty seeking subvention funding must complete an online submission form, to the Center for Research Program Development and Enrichment at http://crpde.ou.edu/form/psp.
 The faculty will also submit appropriate justification that includes: